 As vocalist Bruce Dickinson and crew finally land on stage, the NIA’s roof is raised, with a brutal opening salvo of ‘The Final Frontier’ and ‘El Dorado’.
 Dickinson’s air raid vocals soar through the mix, with the mandatory order of “Scream for me Birmingham!”
 Everybody in the place, young and not-so young, respond accordingly.

 After only two songs it felt like we were running at full pelt, but then came a whole new gear with the stalwart ‘2 Minutes To Midnight’ from the 1984 album ‘Powerslave’.
 The triple guitar assault of Dave Murray, Adrian Smith and Janick Gers transport me back to the age of 15, when Maiden were my musical everything.
-As I stand in the photo-pit, photographing my childhood heroes, with a sold-out arena crowd going berserk behind me – I experience a personal highlight.
+As I stand photographing my childhood heroes, with a sold-out arena crowd going berserk behind me – I do believe I experience a highlight moment of my lifetime.

 Continuing with latest album material is ‘The Talisman’ and ‘Coming Home’, which is prefaced with a chat from Dickinson about the bands world travels.
 He is keen to reassure fans that recent rumours of the bands retirement are completely untrue.
 Whilst many had chosen to ignore such suggestion, there was tangible relief to hear it from the man himself.